Skip to main content

 Overview

 Unlike regular web apps, MCP Apps run in sandboxed iframes with no same-origin server.
 Any app that makes network requests must configure Content Security Policy (CSP) and possibly CORS.
+Read the MCP Apps Security Model first if you need the full trust boundary, tool authorization, message validation, and result-data rules.
 CSP controls what the browser allows.
 Declare all origins in _meta.ui.csp — including localhost during development.
 No external connections are allowed by default.
 CORS controls what the API server allows.
 Public APIs that respond with Access-Control-Allow-Origin: * work without CORS configuration.
 For APIs that allowlist specific origins, use _meta.ui.domain to give the app a stable origin.

 CSP configuration